Joey Stefano: Legacy

 In 1996, Stefano's life was chronicled in the book, Wonder Bread and Ecstasy: The Life and Death of Joey Stefano by Charles Isherwood.

-His life is also the subject of a one-man-play, Homme Fatale: The Fast Life and Slow Death of Joey Stefano, by Australian playwright Barry Lowe.

-Director Chad Darnell has been working on a film based on Stefano's life.
-The film has been in development since 2010 and is tentatively titled X-Rated.

 A second biography of the actor, Joey Stefano: The Life, Loves & Legacy of the Prince of Passion by British celebrity biographer David Bret was published in 2015.

+His life is the subject of a one-man-play, Homme Fatale: The Fast Life and Slow Death of Joey Stefano, by Australian playwright Barry Lowe.

+In 2010, Director Chad Darnell began working on a film based on Stefano's life, tentatively titled X-Rated.
+As of 2020, the film is still in development.